Purple group — JUDY BLUME BOOKS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all actions or behaviors typically associated with babies, such as making sounds or feeding.
+These are all actions or sounds typically associated with babies, such as making noise or feeding.

-These are all words that can mean to alter or manipulate something in a deceptive way, often used in the context of financial records or data.
+These are all words that can mean to alter or manipulate something, often in a deceptive manner, such as falsifying data or cooking the books.

-These are all titles of books written by Judy Blume, known for her realistic and relatable stories about young people.
+These are all titles of books written by Judy Blume, known for her young adult literature, such as Blubber and Forever.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.